 Primary Care

-Investment in the Primary Care Fund will increase to £262.5 million in 2022-23 as a first step to increasing primary care funding by 25% over the life of this Parliament.
-Funding will continue to support the delivery of the new GP contract as well as wider Primary Care reform and new models of care including multi-disciplinary teams and increased use of data and digital.
+Investment in the Primary Care Fund will increase to £250 million in 2021-22.
+This will support the delivery of the new GP contract and wider Primary Care reform and continued development of new models of primary care.